 State regulatory boards vary in their attendance protocols.
-Inquire ahead of time with your board to assure that you follow proper procedure.
+Inquire ahead of time with your board to ensure you follow proper procedure.
 Identify your state regulatory board members and have their names readily available for reference.
-It is imperative that all state representatives introduce themselves and NCEA to the state board as follows:
+All state representatives must introduce themselves and NCEA to the state board as follows:

-“My name is___ and I am the ___ State Representative representing the National Coalition of Estheticians, Manufacturers/ Distributors and Associations, NCEA.
-Our mission is to represent the esthetic profession by defining and conveying standards of practice, while educating the industry and the public.”
+“My name is___ and I am the ___ State Representative representing the National Coalition of Estheticians Associations, NCEA.
+Our mission is to represent the esthetic profession by defining and conveying standards of practice while educating the industry and the public.”